Cherreads

 Wooden stalls lined the square, bursting with fresh produce and the noise of haggling voices.
 The scent of earth, fruit, and bread hung thick in the air.

-Her robes were worn thin, patched at the elbows and hem, but they were clean.
+Her clothes were worn thin, patched at the elbows and hem, but clean.
+She looked poor, but not weak.

 The girl startled and rose at once, slipping the book aside and lifting her head with a bright, practiced smile.